chuongnguyen26/cse15l-lab-reports/Lab_3_Report.md

 Platja de Son Bou.
 Besides waterslides and windsurfers,
 ```

-- This command "grep -wr Lucayans berlitz2 " is searching for and returning text files and the lines/paragraphs inside the files within the berlitz2 directory containing the string Lucayans.
-The command-line option -i will ignore all cases like uppercase or lowercase characters.
-While r helps trace throuh all files recursively in the berlitz2 directory.
-This command-line option is useful when the user wants to search for a particular file containing the specified word in a directory/subdirectories but don't remember the cases of the word.
-In the worst case, using grep itself might return no files.
-So using grep -i will avoid such return.
+- This command "grep -wr Jaume berlitz1 " is searching for and returning text files and the lines/paragraphs inside the files within the berlitz1 directory containing the string Jaume.
+The command-line option -w will only search for files with words inside the directory Berlitz1 that completely match with the word Jaume, meaning that the specified pattern, Jaume, cannot be a substring of another word such as Jaumes, but rather a word by itself.
+This command-line option is useful because this command returns files with lines/paragraphs containing that specific pattern.
+While commands like grep -l return files with lines/paragraphs containing the specified patterns or string with the specified pattern as a substring.
+The command -l will return more files with lines/paragraphs than the user would intended to.
+The command grep -w narrows the resulted of files with lines/paragraphs having Jaume or other intended pattern as a stand alone word and not a substring.
 - [Citations: ChatGPT](https://chat.openai.com/chat)